Zetman: Other characters

-A pioneer in both the N.E.T. and Z.E.T.
-Projects in the Amagi Corporation, Kanzaki escaped with an infant Jin in defiance to turning his 'child' into a killing machine.
+A pioneer in both the NET and ZET Projects in the Amagi Corporation, Kanzaki escaped with an infant Jin in defiance to turning his 'child' into a killing machine.
 Later disguised himself as a homeless old man and posed as the grandfather of the growing Jin.
 He was killed in a bid to protect Jin from an awakened Player.
 Kanzaki's head was however retrieved by the Amagi Corp. and hooked up to a computer so as to obtain unknown information about ZET/Jin.